Vasilikiotis/pythonproj/README.md

 # pythonproj
-A repo with all my projects done on Python
+A repo with all my projects done on Python.
 The following projects are part of two certifications at freecodecamp.org The certifications are :
-Scientific Computing with Python
+Scientific Computing with Python and
 Data Analysis with Python